en · de · es

 When I convert RGB TO CMYK the whole color changes?

-Answer: Some RGB colors that you can see on your monitor (in particular, blue, green and all bright vibrant colors) cannot be printed and/or replicated with standard CMYK inks.
-Keep in mind that, when creating a file for print, you should always make the original file in CMYK color mode before starting to work on it.
+Some RGB colors that you can see on your monitor (in particular, blue, green and all bright vibrant colors) cannot be printed and/or replicated with standard CMYK inks.